-As at 30 June 2023, the Board had seven (100%) male members, with no positions vacant.
+As at 30 June 2024, the Board had six male members and one female member with no positions vacant.
 The composition of the Board therefore, did not meet the Government target of a minimum of 40% representation of each gender.